Menu

 Katie Shepherd (Monday Ballet 3) is a 2002 graduate from the IU Jacobs School of Music with a degree in Ballet Performance and an outside field in Applied Health Science.
 While at IU, she was privileged to study under the world renown ballerina Violette Verdy.
 Her training began in Jamestown, NY at the Chautauqua Regional Youth Ballet and continued to the Nutmeg Conservatory of the Arts in Torrington, CT, Erie Ballet School in Erie, PA and Mercyhurst College.
 Throughout her years dancing she attended summer school programs at the San Francisco Ballet, Chautauqua School of Dance, and the New York State Summer School of the Arts.
 Later on, she received her master’s degree in Applied Health from Indiana University and currently works at the IU Student Health Center.
 Her daughter Maggie is also a student at Motion Arts.

-Lucy Sheppard (Ballet 5, Pointe, Company Class) recently finished her freshman year at IU where she is pursuing a BS in Ballet with an outside field in arts management.
+Lucy Sheppard (Ballet 5, Pointe, Company Class) is a student at IU where she is pursuing a BS in Ballet with an outside field in arts management.
 Lucy is originally from Columbus, Georgia and trained under Alice Sheridan at Dance Arts Studio.
 She eventually moved to Tampa, Florida where she was a trainee at Next Generation Ballet under artistic director and former NYCB principal Phillip Neal.
 During the summers, Lucy has danced at Miami City Ballet School and Central Pennsylvania Youth Ballet!